dandigangi/misc-code-things/README.md

 # Misc Code Things

 Originally this started as a regex repo based on this blog post of mine https://www.dandigangi.com/blog/real-world-regex-github-repo-plus-learn-some-basics.
-Decided that I write a lot of random code and work on problems that are worth sharing.
-I'll be updating this here and there with things.
+Figured the other random code and things I build outside regex would be worth sharing.